Introducing the solar pool heater, a low-cost way to heat your pool

 Depending on how many months out of the year you plan to use your pool and how warm you prefer your water to be, the Department of Energy (DOE) recommends the solar collector be between 50% and 100% of the square footage size of the pool’s surface.

-For example, if a pool is 15-by-20 feet, it has 300 square feet of surface area.
+So, a pool of 15-by-20 feet has 300 square feet of surface area.
 Therefore, the solar collector should be between 150 and 300 square feet in size.

 Homeowners looking to keep their pool open throughout the year should consider a solar collector that is the full size of the pool or larger.